jci-metasys/basic-services-dotnet/README.md

 ### Alarms

 All services about alarms are provided by Alarms local instance of MetasysClient.
-To get all available alarms use the GetAlarms method.
-This method will return a PagedResult with a list of AlarmItemProvider.
+To get all available alarms use the Get method.
+This method will return a PagedResult with a list of Alarm objects.
 This accepts an AlarmFilter object to filter the response.
-To get a single alarm use the GetSingleAlarm method which returns an AlarmItemProvider object with all the details given the Guid.
+To get a single alarm use the FindById method which returns an Alarm object with all the details given the Guid.

 ```csharp
 AlarmFilter alarmFilter = new AlarmFilter